thunderbird/developer-docs/thunderbird-development/fixing-a-bug/care-and-feeding-of-the-tree.md

 Check the Failure Summary of TreeHerder for the most basic details.
 Check the task log for more information.
 Mochitests usually produce a screenshot of the first failure in a task.
 This is linked from the Job Details section named mozilla-test-fail-screenshot\_XxYyZz.png.

-#### What changed on mozilla-central?
+#### What changed in Firefox?

-The most likely cause of an unexpected failure is a change to mozilla-central.
+The most likely cause of an unexpected failure is a change to Firefox.
 Sometimes we are warned in advance of things we need to do, sometimes not.
-To figure out what has changed on mozilla-central, get the revision from the last build before the problem and the first build with the problem, by clicking on the decision task (D or Nd) and looking at the Artifacts tab:
+To figure out what has changed in Firefox main, get the revision from the last build of mozilla-central before the problem and the first build with the problem, by clicking on the decision task (D or Nd) and looking at the Artifacts tab:

 ![](../../.gitbook/assets/bitmap.png)